Roman Road Course

 Coldra Court Hotel by Celtic Manor

-Located in the quiet suburb of Langstone on the outskirts of the City of Newport, Coldra Court’s spa
+Located in the quiet suburb of Langstone on the outskirts of the City of Newport, Coldra Court Hotel by Celtic Manor is a great choice for a UK golf break.

-Celtic Manor Golf Resort 5* provides guests with the ultimate golfing experience.
+Celtic Manor Golf Resort five-star provides guests with the ultimate golfing experience.
 There are three championship courses on site alongside fantastic hotel facilities which include seven restaurants, superb spa facilities and luxury rooms.

 Hunter Lodges at Celtic Manor Resort